z1gui/z1gui-blog/src/content/post/about-slate-blog.md

 pubDate: 2025-01-21
 ---

+## Why We build it?
+We love writing and sharing, and we also appreciate great internet products.
+So we created this minimalist blogging product, focusing on content itself, providing a smooth and pure writing and reading experience, and built on the latest technology framework to make it faster and lighter.

+It also works seamlessly with [Obsidian](https://obsidian.md/), helping you turn your notes into published posts effortlessly.

 ## ✨ Features

 - Minimalist style theme, adaptable to multiple platforms
+- Support `light` and `dark` mode.
 - Zero-based quick start, foolproof configuration, easy deployment
 - Support for article drafts, local preview, and automatic draft filtering in production builds
 - Default RSS generation with Follow subscription authentication